-- a Java interface with the given FQN, containing a field for each msgid of the PO files - a NLS binary file containing the translations
+- a Java interface with the given FQN, containing a field for each message of the localization source files - a NLS binary file containing the translations

-So, in the example, the generated interface com.mycompany.myapp.Labels will gather all the translations from files named Labels.po and located in the Classpath.
-PO files are generally suffixed by their locale (Labels_en_US.po) but it is only for convenience since the suffix is not used, the locale is extracted from the PO file's metadata.
+So, in the example, the generated interface com.mycompany.myapp.Labels will gather all the translations from files named Labels and located in any package of the Classpath.
+The names of the localization source files should be suffixed by their locale (for example Labels_en_US.po).